yuanyue-liu-group/EDI/docs/source/Tutorial.rst

 ..

-   The first line of the file shows the mobility and carrier concentration at the current Fermi level.
+   The first line of the file shows the mobility, conductivity, and carrier concentration at the current Fermi level.
    The second line indicates what data are stored in the following data: from left to right, they represent the index and coordinates of the initial k points, the scattering rate calculated from MRTA, band structure information including energy and velocity, Fermi velocity, summation of the matrix element over final k points, and total number of final k points.

    Another example of the data file for each individual initial k point is given beblow: